 Structured Streaming promises to be a much simpler model for building end-to-end real-time applications, built on the features that work best in Spark Streaming.
 Although Structured Streaming is in alpha for Apache Spark 2.0, we hope this post encourages you to try it out.

 Long-term, much like the DataFrame API, we expect Structured Streaming to complement Spark Streaming by providing a more restricted but higher-level interface.
-If you are running Spark Streaming today, don’t worry—it will continue to be supported.
+If you are running Spark Streaming today, don’t worry---it will continue to be supported.
 But we believe that Structured Streaming can open up real-time computation to many more users.

 Structured Streaming is also fully supported on Databricks, including in the free Databricks Community Edition.
-Try out any of our sample notebooks to see it in action:

 In addition, the following resources cover Structured Streaming: